 There are no age restrictions on Library of Congress tours, but the Jefferson building is usually crowded and the tour groups are large so listening can be a challenge for younger children.
 The information on the tour will be much more meaningful to older children.
 However, if you do decide to bring young children like I did recently, you can start the tour and slip out when your children are finished.
 The security officers at the entrance and exit have nice Junior Officer stickers for younger children if you ask them.

-Plan to take the guided tour, but leave yourself plenty of time to also explore the impressive exhibits.
+After you take the guided tour, leave yourself plenty of time to also explore the impressive exhibits.
 You can see a replica of Thomas Jefferson’s library, which consisted of 6,487 books that Jefferson sold to the library in 1815 after the British burned the original Library of Congress during the War of 1812.

 Visit the map room to see the first known map that uses the word “America” to identify this continent (circa 1507).
 Take a few minutes to explore the amazing treasures inside the Library of Congress.